johnrm174/model-railway-signalling/README.md

 subscribe_to_dcc_command_feed - Subcribes to the feed of DCC commands from another node on the network.
                         All received DCC commands are automatically forwarded to the local Pi-Sprog interface.
   Mandatory Parameters:
-      node:str - The name of the node publishing the DCC command feed
+      *nodes:str - The name of the node publishing the DCC command feed (multiple nodes can be specified)

 subscribe_to_signal_updates - Subscribe to a signal update feed for a specified node/signal Mandatory Parameters: